Konnor-Filip/Learn2Surf/README.md

 3. **Teach students how to create a strong and memorable password.**
 * Learning Objective
-  * Students are able to implement strategies for creating a strong password.
+  * Students are able to construct a strong password.
 * Assignment
-  * Students passwords pass the how strong is my password checker with at least 100 year time to break.
+  * Students will make a fake password.
+This password will pass the "How strong is my password" checker with at least 100 year time to break.
+* Learning Objective
-* Students are able to remember their passwords for different websites.
+    * Students are able to memorize their passwords for different websites.
+* Assignment
-  * Students can login to new accounts after 1 day, 1 week, and 1 month of creating the password.
+  * Students can log in to a new account after 1 day, 1 week, and 1 month of creating the password.
 4. **Teach students ways to keep their passwords secure**
 * Learning Objective
   * Students will be able to recognize a social engineering attempt to gain password information.
 * Assignments
-  * In a role play scenario the student identifies whether the friend is trying to gain their password or not.
+  * In a role-play scenario the student is talking with a friend.
+The student will identify whether the friend is trying to gain their password or not.
-  * Looking at 4 different Facebook post the student will be able to correctly identify if it is a social engineering password post.
+  * A student will be given different Facebook posts.
+The student will be able to correctly identify if it is a social engineering password post.
 * Learning Objectives
-  * Identify why recording passwords reduces their effectiveness.
-  * Identify why password reuse can create problems.
-  * Identify why password sharing can be dangerous.
+  * Students will be able to explain why recording passwords reduces their effectiveness, why password reuse can create problems, and why password sharing can be dangerous.
 * Assignment
   * In an exercise, demonstrate how quickly an acquaintance is able to access and cause problems with easily found/shared/reused passwords.